ChainSafe/forest-iac/daily_snapshot_terraform/README.md

 # S3 access keys used by terraform, use the same values as above
 export AWS_ACCESS_KEY_ID=
 export AWS_SECRET_ACCESS_KEY=
+# New Relic License ke, Can be generated here: https://one.eu.newrelic.com/admin-portal/api-keys/home
+export NR_LICENSE_KEY=
 ```

 Forest tokens can be found on 1password.